jupyter-lsp/jupyterlab-lsp/JEP.md

 > Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-A common criticism of the Jupyter environment (regardless of the front-end editor) and of the official Jupyter frontends (in light of recent, experimental support of feature-reich notebook edition under developement by some of the major IDE developers) is the lack of advanced code assistance tooling.
-The proper tooling can improve code quality, validity of computation and increase developement speed and we therefore belive that it is a key ingredient of a good computational notebooks environment, which from teh beginning aimed at improving the workflow of users.
+A common criticism of the Jupyter environment (regardless of the front-end editor) and of the official Jupyter frontends (in light of recent, experimental support of feature-rich notebook edition under development by some of the major IDE developers) is the lack of advanced code assistance tooling.
+The proper tooling can improve code quality, validity of computation and increase development speed and we therefore believe that it is a key ingredient of a good computational notebooks environment, which from the beginning aimed at improving the workflow of users.

 Providing support for advanced coding assistance for each language separatly is a daunting task, challenging not only for volunteer-driven projects, but also for large companies.
 Microsoft recognised the problem creating the Language Server Protocol with reference implementation in VSCode(TM).